 For 90 years, the Guild has curated over 800 artisans, juried in based on their fine craftsmanship of twelve different mediums.
 These makers reside in the mountain regions of Alabama, Georgia, Kentucky, Maryland, North Carolina, South Carolina, Tennessee, Virginia, & West Virginia.

-On the second level of the Folk Art Center, "Center Stage" is on display in the Focus Gallery now until February 2, 2021.
-This exhibit features five Guild Members: Holland Van Gores, Warren Carpenter, Barbara Jones, Karen Swing, and Rob Levin.
+On the second level of the Folk Art Center, "Resilience" is on display in the Focus Gallery now until April 27, 2021.
+This exhibit features five Guild Members: Joe Rhodes (jewelry), Diana Ramsay (quilts), Lynn Fisher (clay), Karen Noggle (leather), and the collaborative work of Judy Brater & Marion Schlauch (clay).

-Visit the exhibit during open hours of the Folk Art Center, Tuesday-Sunday 10:00 am-5:00 pm.
+Visit the exhibits during open hours of the Folk Art Center, Tuesday-Sunday 10:00 am-5:00 pm.

 News & Stories